Paturages/ch-wiki/ch-dictionary.md

 HOPOs are used when notes come in rapid succession, and are always have different set of notes than the ones before.
 To play a HOPO, you can do so like Strums.
 But, HOPOs can be played differently.
 If you have successfully hit the note before a HOPO, the HOPO can be played without pressing on the strumbar.
 If you miss a note in a pattern of consecutive HOPO notes, you will have to strum and hit at least one HOPO note like a Strum note, so you regain your note streak and can play the rest of the HOPOs without touching the strumbar again.
+The "Pull-Off" part of HOPOs refers to a technique called **"anchoring"**, which you can learn about in this article as well.
 ### Taps
 **Tap** notes are another type of note.
 To play a Tap, press the fret or pull-off from another fret.
 ![Tap](/uploads/notes/tap.png "Tap"){.align-right}